akhileshkumarverma/cloudbreak-e2e-protractor/README.md

     source environment
     ```

-4. [Set your local Node environment up](https://docs.npmjs.com/cli/install) (install every needed packages and tools) for the project.
+4. [Set your local Node environment up](https://yarnpkg.com/lang/en/docs/install/) (install every needed packages and tools) for the project.
 Run:

-    ```npm install```
+    ```yarn install```

    from the root of the project where the `package.json` is located.

 ### Executing Protractor tests
 > If your Protractor test environment has just cloned, you should set up its Node environment first (install every needed packages and tools).
-The easiest way to get all the needed Node packages in one round to use `npm install`.
-Please check the [npm-install](https://docs.npmjs.com/cli/install) documentation.
+The easiest way to get all the needed Node packages in one round to use `yarn install`.
+Please check the [yarn install](https://yarnpkg.com/en/docs/cli/install) documentation.
 Beyond these please check the [Protractor Tutorial](https://angular.github.io/protractor/#/tutorial).
 > You do not need to launch the `webdriver-manager` for these tests, because of the `directConnect` is `true` by default in the [Protractor configuration](protractor.conf.ts).
 In this case the Protractor works directly with Chrome or Firefox Driver, bypassing any Selenium Server.

 ```
-npm test
+yarn test
 ```
 > Above command compiles the project then launches all the tests in the Browser based on the project configuration.